-I will shamelessly use any shortcut I can find – so long as it doesn’t compromise on flavour or store bought things like dressings.
+I will shamelessly use any shortcut I can find – so long as it doesn’t compromise on flavour or mean store bought things like dressings.
 This plate of Greek deliciousness is pulled together using 2 nifty shortcuts:

 1. The cucumber and tomatoes are plated up in larger pieces so there’s less chopping.
 AND you don’t need to dirty an extra bowl to toss the salad in the dressing.
 I actually think it looks quite elegant served like this, but truth be told, I cut it this way because it’s faster; and